alemar11/ios-watchos-tvos-macos-resources/README.md

 * [ImageTextField](https://github.com/Sahilberi/ImageTextField) - A Designable Textfield For adding textfield leftview and rightview images in storyboard for swift 3.0.
 * [LTBouncyPlaceholder](https://github.com/lexrus/LTBouncyPlaceholder)
 * [MPGTextField](https://github.com/gaurvw/MPGTextField) - An autocomplete textfield for iOS which provides suggestions as you type.
+* [NSJTextField](https://github.com/NSJoker/NSJTextField) - A custom textfield with the placeholder displayed on top when text entered.
 * [ParkedTextField](https://github.com/gmertk/ParkedTextField) - A text field with a constant text/placeholder.
 * [PinCodeTextField](https://github.com/tkach/PinCodeTextField) - Simple pin code text input with underlined space for characters.
 * [PRGValidationField](https://github.com/ispiropoulos/PRGValidationField) - A Better way to make registration forms.